sebschlicht/tpl_tsb2017/README.md

 * jQuery: add state classes to elements

 ## Development
-The LESS compilation has been automatized using the `Brackets` plugin `LESS AutoCompile`.
+The LESS compilation is automatized using the `Brackets` plugin `LESS AutoCompile`.

 ## License
 Except for images, this template is licensed under GNU GPL v2 - just like the cloned Wordpress template.